rickgennis/managebackups/src/managebackups.1.md

 : The tripwire setting can be used as a rudimentary guard against ransomware or other encryption attacks.
 It can't protect your local backups but will both alert you immediately and stop processing (no pruning, linking or backing up) if the tripwire check fails.
 The check is defined as a filename (or list of filenames) and their MD5 values.
 If any of the MD5s change, the check fails and the alert is triggered.
 For example, if you're backing up /etc you can create a bogus test file such as /etc/tripdata.txt and then configure **managebackups** with **--tripwire "/etc/tripdata.txt: xxx"** where xxx is the correct MD5 of the file.
 Multiple entries can be separated with commas ("/etc/foo: xxx, /etc/fish: yyy, /usr/local/foo: zzz").
 Only local computer tripwire files are supported at this time.

 ## 1. Take Backups Options
+Backups options are noted as {1F} for single-file applicable, {FB} for faub-backup applicable, or {both}.

 **--directory** [*directory*]
-: Store and look for backups in *directory*.
+: {both} Store and look for backups in *directory*.

 **--file** [*filename*]
-: Use *filename* as the base filename to create for new backups.
+: {1F} Use *filename* as the base filename to create for new backups.
 The date and optionally time are inserted before the extension, or if no extension, at the end.
 A filename of mybackup.tgz will become mybackup-YYYYMMDD.tgz.

 **-c**, **--command** [*cmd*]
-: Use *cmd* to perform a backup.  *cmd* should be double-quoted and may include as many pipes as desired.
+: {1F} Use *cmd* to perform a backup.  *cmd* should be double-quoted and may include as many pipes as desired.
 Have the command send the backed up data to its STDOUT.
-For example, **--cmd** "tar -cz /mydata" or **--cmd** "/usr/bin/tar -c /opt | /usr/bin/gzip -n".
+For example, **--cmd** "tar -cz /mydata" or **--cmd** "/usr/bin/tar -c /opt | /usr/bin/gzip -n".  **-c** is replaced with **--faub** in a faub-backup configuration.

 **--mode** [*mode*]
-: chmod newly created backups to *mode*, which is specified in octal.
+: {1F} chmod newly created backups to *mode*, which is specified in octal.
 Defaults to 0600.

 **--uid** [*uid*]
-: chown newly created backups to *uid*, which is specified as an integer.
+: {1F} chown newly created backups to *uid*, which is specified as an integer.
 Defaults to the effective executing user.
 Use 0 to specify the real executing user.
 For root, leave it unset and run as root.
 Note: This option only impacts single-file backups; with Faub-style backups files are set to the uid/gid of the remote system if possible (i.e. if run as root or suid), otherwise they remain owned by the executing user.

 **--gid** [*gid*]
-: chgrp newly created backups to *gid*, which is specified as an integer.
+: {1F} chgrp newly created backups to *gid*, which is specified as an integer.
 Defaults to the effective executing user's group.
 Note: This option only impacts single-file backups; with Faub-style backups files are set to the uid/gid of the remote system if possible (i.e. if run as root or suid), otherwise they remain owned by the executing user.

 **--time**
-: Include the time in the filename of the newly created backup.
+: {both} Include the time in the filename of the newly created backup.
 The day of month will also be included in the subdirectory.
 Without time included multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
 With time included each backup is saved separately.

 **--notify** [*contact1*,*contact2*,...]
-: Notify after a backup completes.
+: {both} Notify after a backup completes.
 By default, only failed backups/SFTP/SCP trigger notifications (see **--nos**).
 A contact can be an email address or the full path to a script to execute.
 Double-quote the contact string if it contains any spaces.
 The NOTIFICATIONS section below has more detail.

 **--notifyevery** [*count*]
-: For script notifications, in addition to the initial failure, notify every *count* failures as well.
+: {both} For script notifications, in addition to the initial failure, notify every *count* failures as well.
 See the NOTIFICATIONS section.

 **--nos**
-: Notify on successful backups also.
+: {both} Notify on successful backups also.

 **--mailfrom** [*address*]
-: Use *address* as the sending (i.e. "From") address for outgoing notify email.
+: {both} Use *address* as the sending (i.e. "From") address for outgoing notify email.

 **--scp** [*destination*]
-: On completion of a successful backup, SCP the newly created backup file to *destination*.  *destination* can include user@ notation and an optional hardcoded filename.
+: {1F} On completion of a successful backup, SCP the newly created backup file to *destination*.  *destination* can include user@ notation and an optional hardcoded filename.
 If filename is omitted the newly created date-based filename is used, the same as with a standard cp command.
 Additionally the strings {fulldir}, {subdir} and {filename} can be used; they'll be automatically replaced with the values relative to the newly created backup.

 **--sftp** [*destination*]
-: On completion of a successful backup, SFTP the newly created backup file to *destination*. *destination* can include user@ notation, machine name and/or directory name.
+: {1F} On completion of a successful backup, SFTP the newly created backup file to *destination*. *destination* can include user@ notation, machine name and/or directory name.
 SFTP parameters (such as -P and others) can be included as well.
 Additionally the strings {fulldir}, {subdir} and {filename} can be used; they'll be automatically replaced with the values relative to the newly created backup.
 By default, a current year and month subdirectory will be created on the destination after connecting and then the file is "put" into that directory.
 Use a double-slash anywhere in the *destination* to disable creation and use of the YEAR/MONTH subdirectory structure on the destination server.
 For example, **--sftp** "backupuser@vaultserver://data".

 **--minsize** [*minsize*]
-: Use *minsize* as the minimum size of a valid backup.
+: {1F} Use *minsize* as the minimum size of a valid backup.
 Backups created by **--command** that are less than *minsize* are considered failures and deleted. *minsize* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
 The default *minsize* is 500.

 **--minspace** [*minspace*]
-: Require *minspace* free space on the local disk (under **--directory**) before beginning a backup. *minspace* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
+: {1F} Require *minspace* free space on the local disk (under **--directory**) before beginning a backup. *minspace* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).

 **--minsftpspace** [*minsftpspace*]
-: Require *minsftpspace* free space on the remote SFTP server before SFTPing a file. *minsftpspace* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
+: {1F} Require *minsftpspace* free space on the remote SFTP server before SFTPing a file. *minsftpspace* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).

 **--nobackup**
-: Disable performing backups for this run.
+: {both} Disable performing backups for this run.
 To disable permanently moving forward, remove the "command" directive from the profile's config file.

 **--leaveoutput**
-: Leave the output from any commands that are run to create a backup or SFTP one in a file under /tmp/managebackups_output.
+: {both} Leave the output from any commands that are run to create a backup or SFTP one in a file under /tmp/managebackups_output.
 This can help facilitate diagnosing authentication errors.

 ## 2. Pruning Options